6 of the Best Essential Oils for Pain

 And while it can’t be said that essential oils are without any side effects, they are far more rare and usually more in the realm of a skin rash or sneezing.
 That being said, it is always best to seek guidance from a qualified practitioner when using essential oils − especially if you have any health considerations.

-6 Essential Oils that May Reduce the Need for Pain Meds
+6 Essential Oils that May Help Reduce the Need for Pain Meds

 Known as Boswellia serrata in the plant world, frankincense is most famous for being mentioned in the Bible as a gift to the infant Jesus from the three Magi.
 The reason: it was considered a precious substance − perhaps due to its healing qualities.

 In modern times, frankincense oil has been studied in relation to pain.
-A 2008, double-blind, randomized trial reported in the journal Arthritis Research & Therapy looked into the effects of a frankincense extract called 5-Loxin® on joint pain in the knee from osteoarthritis.
+For example, a 2008, double-blind, randomized trial reported in the journal Arthritis Research & Therapy looked into the effects of a frankincense extract called 5-Loxin® on joint pain in the knee from osteoarthritis.
 The researchers reported subjects experienced “significant” reduction in pain, and improvement in knee joint functions, in some cases in just 7 days.

 So much can be said about lavender essential oil.
-It has a wide variety of uses, most famously being effective for sleep and relaxation, but also used as an antibiotic and antimicrobial on wounds.
+It has a wide variety of uses, with lavender oil most famously being effective for sleep and relaxation.

 Lavender oil contains the phytochemicals perillyl alcohol and linalool.
-These powerful plant chemicals continue to be studied, but research has already shown them to support healing − even with conditions as serious as cancer.
+These powerful plant chemicals continue to be studied, but research has already shown them to support healing − even with serious conditions.

 Even more recently, a 2016 study published in Complementary Therapies in Clinical Practice found lavender essential oil effective in helping to relieve pain in patients with knee osteoarthritis.

-Myrrh is known for its ability to support the immune system to help ward off disease and inflammation, as well as support hormone balance.
+Myrrh is known for its ability to support the immune system to help ward off disease, as well as support hormone balance.
 It has also gained attention for helping to reduce inflammation.

-A 2014 study on rats reported myrrh essential oil “has significant analgesic, anti-inflammatory and anti-hyperlipidemic effects, and reduces body weight gain and improves blood lipids profile.”
+A 2014 study on rats reported that Commiphora molmol extract [myrrh] “has significant analgesic, anti-inflammatory and anti-hyperlipidemic effects, and reduces body weight gain and improves blood lipids profile.”

 4. Clove Oil

 You may know the distinct smell of cloves best from cooking a holiday ham, or from a warming cup of cider in winter.
-However, there’s much more to these tiny buds than aroma.
+However, there’s much more to these tiny buds than just their spicy aroma.

 Of clove essential oil’s many reported healing properties, its pain relieving capacity has been known for centuries.
 Historically it has been used to assist with cold sores and abscesses, ear ache, dental pain, and even as a pain reliever for corneal pain.
 In a 2015 study, researchers found clove oil reduced pain in the rats being studied by up to 87%.